digshake/CSJavaWUSTL/_sources/Module0-Introduction/software.rst

 .. image:: resources/lab0/GHToken_6_button.png

-11. Returning to Eclipse, enter your **GitHub** username and the token you just generated as the password.  <b>Do not use your GitHub password.</b> (You should select ``Store in Secure Store`` so that you don't have to re-enter your password every time you accept an assignment).
+11. Returning to Eclipse, enter your **GitHub** username and the token you just generated as the password.  *Do not use your GitHub password.* (You should select ``Store in Secure Store`` so that you don't have to re-enter your password every time you accept an assignment).
 Select ``Log in`` when ready

 .. image:: resources/lab0/EclipseImport_5_Login.png